 Data Archiving Techniques

 Data archiving is vital for managing information over time.
-It involves moving data that’s not used often to a separate storage for long-term keeping.
+It involves moving rarely used data to separate storage for long-term keeping.
 This helps keep important records while freeing up space for more active data.

 Finding the right data archiving solution is essential.
 Look for systems with strong indexing and searching to make files easy to find.
 Cloud-based archives and on-premises systems are popular choices.
 The best one should match your organization’s needs and data compression needs.